Cauliflower au Gratin with Pepper Jack Cheese

 1. Cut the cauliflower into florets.

-2. Cook the cauliflower in boiling salted water until it is tender but firm.
+2. Cook the cauliflower florets in boiling, salted water until tender but firm.

 3. Melt the butter in a small saucepan.